eflynn67/TDDFT-demos/README.md

 # TDDFT-demos
-Holding bin for TDDFT demo codes
+Holding bin for numerical TDDFT demo solvers written in Python.
+The purpose of this repo is purely educational.
+Contained are example codes to perform calculations for various nuclear systems using different energy density functionals and to test different numerical algorithms and techniques.
+Code displayed here is not parallelized as one might find for more professional DFT codes.